SkylineCommunications/dataminer-docs/connector-help/connector_help/Ekinops 360 Platform.md

 #### Trap Configuration Page

-On thispage, you can enable or disable traps.
+On this page, you can enable or disable traps.

 #### Chassis Overview Page